kimjbstar/sequelize-typescript-migration/README.md

 After generate successfully, you can use "migrate" in [Sequelize](https://sequelize.org/) [Sequelize Migration Manual](https://sequelize.org/master/manual/migrations.html)

-**This refers to [GitHub - flexxnn/sequelize-auto-migrations: Migration generator && runner for sequelize](https://github.com/flexxnn/sequelize-auto-migrations) and modified to typescript.**
+**This refers to [GitHub - flexxnn/sequelize-auto-migrations: Migration generator && runner for sequelize](https://github.com/flexxnn/sequelize-auto-migrations) and its forks, and modified to typescript.**

 Sometimes, undo(down) action may not work, then you should modify manually.
 Maybe it's because of ordering of relations of models.
+That issue is currently in the works.

 ## Installation